Ground states of a family of frustrated spin models for quasicrystals and their approximants: Cluster models on square triangle tilings

 The experimental systems that we are seeking to understand are metallic alloys containing rare earth ions.
 The local moments (spins) are therefore embedded in a conducting medium, which gives rise to long range indirect magnetic interactions between the spins.
 The spins are primarily located on icosahedral clusters, whose locations can be periodic or quasiperiodic.
 Our goal is to study simplified models of real systems where clusters of spins interact.
 The structures may be quasiperiodic or periodic crystals whose local environments resemble some of the ones found in the quasicrystal.
 For greater theoretical and numerical tractability, we have chosen to consider two dimensional structures.
 It must be stressed that, although in 2D continuous symmetry cannot be broken at finite temperature -- there is no long range order -- a quasi long-range order can be found at low temperatures and the $T=0$ phase diagrams of 2D models give a general understanding of the different types of magnetic phases.
 Among 2D quasicrystalline structures, the rich set of approximant and quasiperiodic structures belonging to the family of square triangle tilings are very well suited for our toy models.

-The family of square triangle tilings includes periodic structures, from the triangular and square lattices to more complex unit cell structures, deterministic dodecagonal quasicrystals \cite{stampfli,hermisson}, and random dodecagonal quasicrystals \cite{henley} among others (see review in \cite{marianne}).
+The family of square triangle tilings includes periodic structures, from the triangular and square lattices to more complex unit cell structures, deterministic dodecagonal quasicrystals \cite{kawa,stampfli,niizeki,gahler,hermisson}, and random dodecagonal quasicrystals \cite{henley} among others (see review in \cite{marianne}).
 Dodecagonal tilings have been experimentally observed in solid state alloys, as reviewed in \cite{ishimasa}, and also in soft matter systems \cite{soft1,soft2}.
 In the present study, we only focus on deterministic square triangle tilings, and in particular those which contain spatially distinct clusters of hexagons composed of six triangles.
 Two orientations are possible for hexagons -- those made of triangles having one vertical edge ($v$-hexagon), and those made of triangles having one horizontal edge ($h$-hexagon).
 Fig.\ref{fig:lattices} gives examples of cluster models defined on square triangle tilings.
 In each case, the underlying square triangle tiling is shown in light grey.
 The six nearest neighbor bonds for each cluster $J_1$ are shown by bold red lines while inter-cluster bonds are drawn in blue.
 For simplicity, in each of the cases, only the shortest bonds needed to form a connected 2D structure are kept.
-Note that next nearest neighbor bonds within a given cluster are not considered, these will be left for future extensions of the models.
-Longer range inter-cluster interactions can also be added in further refinements of the models.
+Note that next nearest neighbor bonds within a given cluster are not considered, these as well as longer range inter-cluster interactions can be added in further refinements of the models.
+The first four structures are periodic, while the fifth is quasiperiodic.
+Many of these structures are novel and have not been studied before in the literature of frustrated spin systems, to our knowledge.
+They are briefly introduced here as follows: